DayvonAllen/eth-example-and-notes/README.md

   - There is also a `mempool` to help keep track of all transactions so all nodes can remain in sync.
   - The Eth blockchain is decentralized.
   - The blockchain consists of blocks of transactions, these transactions are confirmed by thousands of computers to make sure that every transaction is legitmate and valid.
-- `Address` - is a 20 byte number in hexadecimal format.
+- `Address` - An Ethereum address is a 42-character hexadecimal address derived from the last 20 bytes of the public key controlling the account with 0x appended in front. e.g. `0x71C7656EC7ab88b098defB751B7401B5f6d8976F`.
 - `Block` - is a structure that contains transactions and the previous block's hash.
 - `Mine` - adding a transaction to the blockchain.
   - This done through software that is ran on the miner's computer.